-- The prohibition against offering points, premiums, payments, etc., to any school or employee of the school also applies to any individual or entity if that offer is made to secure FFELP loan applications. - Any student who acts as a lender's representative must disclose this affiliation with the lender to school administrators and to prospective borrowers. - The lender may not pay finders' fees to another lender or other party now explicitly defined as a school, a school employee, a school-affiliated organization, or an employee of a school-affiliated organization in addition to the existing prohibition against referral and processing fees. - The lender may not compensate a school-affiliated organization or its employee for participation on an advisory board, commission, or group established by the lender, but may reimburse the employee for reasonable expenses incurred in providing the service. - The lender is permitted to participate in the school's entrance and exit counseling sessions, within certain boundaries.
+- The prohibition against offering points, premiums, payments, etc., to any school or employee of the school also applies to any individual or entity if that offer is made to secure FFELP loan applications. - Any student who acts as a lender's representative must disclose this affiliation with the lender to school administrators and to prospective borrowers. - The lender may not pay finders' fees to another lender or other party -now explicitly defined as a school, school employee, school-affiliated organization, or an employee of a school- affiliated organization in addition to the existing prohibition against referral and processing fees. - The lender may not compensate a school-affiliated organization or its employee for participation in on an advisory board, commission or group established by the lender. - The lender is permitted to participate in the school's entrance and exit counseling sessions, within certain boundaries.

-This change is made to comply with Final Rules published in the Federal Registers dated October 28 and 29, 2009.
+This change is made to comply with Final Rules published October 28 and 29, 2009.

-Revise Subsection 3.4.C, page 9, column 2, paragraph 3, prior to the final bullet, as follows:
+Revise Subsection 3.4.C, page 10, column 1, paragraph 1, prior to the final bullet, as follows: